Ahm3dGI1/Private-Desktop-AI-Assistant/README.md

 # Private-Desktop-AI-Assistant
 This project is a comprehensive AI assistant that can handle various tasks such as file creation and Google Calendar integration.
 The application combines a client-side React application, an Electron-based desktop application, and a server-side Node.js application.
 It uses an Ollama model as the AI powering the application and a JS parser to allow the AI to interact with the Operating System.
 The output of the AI is in the form of a JSON file that has the message and the tasks separated to avoid any miscalling for the tasks.

+## Features

+- **Speech Recognition**: Convert spoken language into text using advanced speech recognition models.
+- **Text-to-Speech**: Convert text into spoken language using text-to-speech technology.
+- **Email Management**: Read, list, and send emails using the Gmail API.
+- **Calendar Management**: List and create events on Google Calendar.
+- **News Fetching**: Fetch top news headlines based on user queries.
+- **Contact Management**: List contacts from the user's Google account.
+- **File Management**: Create and edit files within the application.
+- **GitHub Integration**: List and create repositories on GitHub.

 ## Project Structure
 The project is organized into three main directories: `client`, `electron`, and `server`.